Lie Algebroid Invariants for Subgeometry: Moving frames and curves in the equi-affine plane

 \subsection{Curves in the equi-affine plane}

 Consider the geometry determined by the group $G$ of all area-preserving affine transformations of the plane $M = {\mathbb R}^2 $.
-We can recover a well-known characterization of curves in this geometry --- see the theorem below --- by combining the general theory of the present article with a choice of moving frame.
+We can recover a well-known characterization of curves in this geomet\-ry~-- see the theorem below~-- by combining the general theory of the present article with a choice of moving frame.

-By \cite[Example 2.1(2)]{Blaom_F}, we have $\automorphism(M)=G$.
-Up to a choice of scale and starting point $a$, a suitably regular curve $\Gamma $ has a canonical parameterization $f \colon [a,b] \rightarrow {\mathbb R}^2 $ for which the derivative $\dot f$ is a parallel vector field on the curve, in the intrinsic geometry $\Gamma \subset {\mathbb R}^2 $ inherits as a submanifold \`a la \S\ref{ig}, this geometry being an infinitesimal parallelism.
+By \cite[Example~2.3(2)]{Blaom_F}, we have $\automorphism(M)=G$.
+Up to a choice of scale and starting point~$a$, a~suitably regular curve $\Gamma $ has a canonical parameterization $f \colon [a,b] \rightarrow {\mathbb R}^2 $ for which the derivative~$\dot f$ is a parallel vector field on the curve, in the intrinsic geometry $\Gamma \subset {\mathbb R}^2 $ inherits as a~submanifold (see Section~\ref{invint}), this geometry being an infinitesimal parallelism.
 Since it is easy to anticipate the form of this parameterization, the preceding statement will be justified ex post facto.

-Regard the time derivatives $\dot f(t), \ddot f(t) \in {\mathbb R}^2 $ in some arbitrary parameterization $f$ of $\Gamma $ as column vectors and define a $2 \times 2$ matrix $R(t)$ by
+Regard the time derivatives $\dot f(t), \ddot f(t) \in {\mathbb R}^2 $ in some arbitrary parameterization $f$ of $\Gamma $ as column vectors and define a $2 \times 2$ matrix~$R(t)$ by

+We suppose $\Gamma $ is {\df regular} in the sense that $\det R(t)\ne 0$ for some such $f$.
+Since $G$ preserves areas, it is easy to see that $\sigma(t)=\det R(t)$, known as the {\df equi-affine speed} of the path~$f$, is an invariant of $f$.
+It is given by